mpcox/203.328/README.md

 In this exercise, you have three challenges.
 You then have to write a free-style report about what you found, so make sure you read the [information section on the report](#research-report) very carefully.

 Your first challenge is to choose just *one* dataset from the FASTQ files provided below and perform *de novo* assembly on it using Velvet.
-The dataset options are:
+The dataset options, which should already be in your cloud computing system, are:

 [BW8190.fq](datasets/BW8190.fq)<br>
 [CZ1670.fq](datasets/CZ1670.fq)<br>